Paul19cris/Social-Network-Application/README.md

 To run the frontend, you have to install node modules and also a MySQL connection on port 3306 and a database with name "web".

+I made this project on my own and this is 100% my creation.

 The Application is a work on progress.